eins78/json-roa-browser/README.md

   - [ ] build a form for the variables
 - [x] when body possible* -> ask for body, content-type
   - [x] * method is not GET or DELETE
+- [ ] confirm closing of modal if data in state
 - [ ] save full url config to RequestConfig (template + vars)
     - [ ] move request/template handling to model
     - [ ] allow edit from main form